 -K10 ARV: ammunition resupply vehicle for K9 howitzer

 The main armament of the K9 Thunder consists of a 155 mm/52 caliber ordnance with a maximum firing range of 40 km.
 A total of 48 projectiles and their associated charges are carried for ready use.
-Internally an automatic loading system takes projectiles from the storage position and places them onto the ammunition tray ready for ramming.
+Internally an automatic loading system takes projectiles from the storage position and places them onto the ammunition tray ready for a ramming.
 When traveling the 155 m/52 caliber barrel is held in position with a travel lock installed on the forward part of the hull, this is operated by the driver by remote control.
 The charges are loaded manually.
 The K9 Thunder has a maximum rate of fire of 6 rounds per minute and is capable of multiple-round simultaneous-impact firing.
 It is able to fire three rounds in 15 seconds, each in different trajectories so that all of the shells arrive on target at the same time.
 The sustained rate of fire is 2 rounds per minute.
 It is compatible with standard NATO 155-mm ammunition.
-The maximum range of fire is 30 km with standard HE projectile and 40 km with rocket-assisted projectile.
+The maximum range of fire is 30 km with a standard HE projectile and 40 km with a rocket-assisted projectile.
 After receiving a fire command, the K9 thunder is able to fire on a target within 30 seconds at emplacement and within 60 seconds from movement.
-Even though TOT (time on target) firing may be accomplished by several howitzers simultaneously, the K9 thunder is able to more efficiently accomplish the same task by simply changing its fire data.
+Even though TOT (time on target) firing may be accomplished by several howitzers simultaneously, the K9 thunder is able to efficiently accomplish the same task by simply changing its fire data.
 The K9 thunder alone can produce three times as much as the M109A2 155mm SPH in firing capability.
 One 12.7 mm M2 heavy machine gun is mounted on the right side roof turret and to the forward part of the commander's cupola used as self-protection armament or as an anti-aircraft machine gun.

 |Design and protection|